wagerfield/onno/docs/features.md

 <Box width={{ xs: "100%", md: "50%" }} />
 ```

-### Dot syntax for props and theme keys
+### Dot syntax and value inversion

 Styled System supports dot syntax for both `prop` values and theme `key` options.
 This allows you to lookup values in nested objects and arrays within a `theme` and the default `scale` of a render function.
+Styled System's `space` functions (margin and padding) also support negative lookup values to invert resolved values.
+This is useful for negative margins.

 Onno also supports dot syntax for `prop` values, `themeKeys` and _alias objects_ within arrays.
 This flexible interface allows you to structure and nest your `theme` however you like.
 In addition to this, onno supports inversion of _any_ value simply by prefixing a lookup path or index with a negative sign.
 For example: